Cesare Angelini (author): Albuzzano, education

 Angelini was born in Albuzzano.
 He was the sixth son of Giovanni Battista and Maria Maddalena Bozzini (or Bosini), peasants from whom he learned the rural agricultural traditions.

-Under the care of the archpriest of Albuzzano, Cesare Prelini (1843-1915), he prepared for his high school studies which he carried out at the Episcopal Seminary of Pavia.
+Under the care of the archpriest of Albuzzano, Cesare Prelini (1843–1915), he prepared for his high school studies which he carried out at the Episcopal Seminary of Pavia.
 He was ordained a priest on 24 June 1910.

 Cesena, first writings

 From 1910 to 1915, he was called to teach literature at the Seminary of Cesena by the local bishop, Monsignor Giovanni Cazzani from Pavia.
-In the Romagna town he met and met almost daily the literary critic Renato Serra librarian of the Malatestiana Library who brought Angelini closer and closer to literature, introduced him to the cultural environment of the Voce and marks his itinerary on the path of fragmentism intrinsic to the Florentine magazine.
+Angelini would meet with the literary critic Renato Serra most days in the town of Romagna.
+Serra was a librarian of the Malatestiana Library who brought Angelini closer to literature, introduced him to the cultural environment of the Voce and started Angelini on the path of fragmentism intrinsic to the Florentine magazine.

 Angelini's debut in a literary sheet took place in Romagna, year X, 1913, no. 1, January 15, p.
 4-20, with the essay Un poeta della critica dedicated to Serra.
 Other interventions from that period (critical essays, lyric prose and poems) appeared in magazines at the limit of local circulation such as La Romagna, Il Corriere Cesena, Il Cittadino.
 Serra died on 20 July 1915, at the age of thirty, in the First World War on Podgora.
 Angelini will keep his memory throughout his existence, publishing numerous essays dedicated to him in magazines, in commemorative editions.